cascadiajs/how-to-conf/README.md

 You might also consider a $0 "community" tier for companies that cannot afford a sponsorship but can contribute in other ways such as labor, services, promotion, etc.

 ## CFP
+The call for presentations helps communicate how you build your content and community for the conference.
+There are many options for submissions to your call that include Github Issues or pull requests, a Google form, or email.
+These different formats can be chosen for ease-of-execution or minimizing barriers to entry.
+Past calls have been a hybrid approach--GitHub submission with a template provided to include necessary information.
+This was for those comfortable with an open source workflow and having their abstract published publicly.
+To respect privacy and allow encouragement for submitters intimidated by that process, we also created a private email submission.

 Check out the [CascadiaJS 2014 CFP process](https://github.com/cascadiajs/2014.cascadiajs.com/blob/master/proposals/README.md).